HNC Construction Technology

 Entry requirements & applying

-- A BTEC National Certificate or Diploma in a construction-related discipline.
+- A Level 3 BTEC National Certificate or Diploma; or

-Candidates who might be without these formal requirements identified but who have sufficient appropriate industrial experience are also welcome to apply.
-However, diagnostic assessment prior to admission will be considered in order to measure academic capability, particularly in Mathematics and English or Welsh.
+Candidates who have sufficient appropriate industrial experience are also welcome, though diagnostic assessment prior to admission will be considered in order to measure academic capability, particularly in mathematics and English or Welsh.

 Teaching & Assessment

-A range of assessment methods are used within the programme to simulate the sorts of written, practical, visual and oral communication skills that are expected of construction managers.
-These include written reports, the practical use of technical equipment, visual presentations, laboratory analyses, in-class tests, coursework and oral presentations.
-The types of assessment selected for each module have been chosen to best-suit the nature of the technical content in each subject, and collectively provide a range of opportunities for students to demonstrate their interest, enthusiasm and interpretation of content during their studies.
+A range of assessment methods are used within the programme to simulate the sorts of written, practical, visual and oral communication skills that are expected of construction technologists; written reports, the practical use of technical equipment, visual presentations, laboratory analyses, in-class tests, coursework and oral presentations are all important ways in which students can demonstrate their understanding.
+The types of assessment selected for each module have been chosen to best suit the nature of the technical content in each subject, and collectively provide a range of opportunities for students to demonstrate their interest, enthusiasm and interpretation of content during their studies.

 Teaching and learning